RateGain-logo-Vivid-Lavender

 Best for

-Independent hotels and small-to-mid-size chains that want a focused booking engine with rate transparency and metasearch support.
+Mirai is a strong fit for independent hotels and small to mid-size chains that want a focused booking engine with rate transparency and metasearch support.

 Pros